On Graphical Models via Univariate Exponential Family Distributions: Introduction

-This, thus, provides a principled approach to model multivariate distributions and network structures among a large number of variables.
-In particular, the class of exponential family MRFs provide a natural way to ``extend'' univariate exponential families of distributions to the multivariate case, where for many of distributions, multivariate extensions do not exist in an analytical or computationally tractable form.
+Thus the class of exponential family MRFs provides a principled approach to model multivariate distributions and network structures among a large number of variables; by providing a natural way to ``extend'' univariate exponential families of distributions to the multivariate case, in many cases where multivariate extensions did not exist in an analytical or computationally tractable form.
 Potential applications for these exponential family graphical models abound.
-Networks of call-times, time spent on websites, diffusion processes, and life-cycles can be modeled with exponential graphical models; other skewed multivariate data can be modeled with gamma or chi-squared graphical models; while multivariate count data such as from website visits, user-ratings, crime and disease incident reports, bibliometrics could be modeled via Poisson graphical models.
-A key motivating application for our research was multivariate count data from next-generation genomic sequencing technologies~\citep{marioni_2008}.
+Networks of call-times, time spent on websites, diffusion processes, and life-cycles can be modeled with exponential graphical models; other skewed multivariate data can be modeled with gamma or chi-squared graphical models; while multivariate count data such as from website visits, user-ratings, crime and disease incident reports, and bibliometrics could be modeled via Poisson graphical models.
+A key motivating application for our research is multivariate count data from next-generation genomic sequencing technologies~\citep{mortazavi2008mapping}.
 This technology produces read counts of the number of short RNA fragments that have been mapped back to a particular gene; and measures gene expression with less technical variation than, and is thus rapidly replacing, microarrays~\citep{marioni_2008}.
 Univariate count data is typically modeled using Poisson or negative binomial distributions~\citep{li_rna_2011}.
 As Gaussian graphical models have been traditionally used to understand genomic relationships and estimate regulatory pathways from microarray data, Poisson and negative-binomial graphical models could thus be used to analyze this next-generation sequencing data.
 Furthermore, there is a proliferation of new technologies to measure high-throughput genomic variation in which the data is not even approximately Gaussian (single nucleotide polymorphisms, copy number, methylation, and micro-RNA and gene expression via next-generation sequencing).
 For this data, a more general class of high-dimensional graphical models could thus lead to important breakthroughs in understanding genomic relationships and disease networks.